 Generally May is one of the busiest months on the vegetable plot.
 The soil is warm and the plants growing well.
 But watch out for a sneaky late frost.
 Keep an eye on the weather forecast and be prepared for frantic last minute wrapping of fleece to protect tender plants.

 If you do not have any horticultural fleece you can use old net curtains, bubble wrap and the traditional newspaper as a method of insulation when a cold night is forecast.

 Sowing & Planting in May on the Vegetable Plot

 There are two main cultivation jobs you need to keep on top of in May.
 First, the weeds are growing.
-Hoeing them off as small seedlings will make the job far easier than waiting for them to grow and send their roots down.
+Hoeing off weeds as small seedlings will make the job far easier than waiting for them to grow and send their roots down.
 Hoeing is best done on a dry day so that the weeds do not have a chance to recover.
 Don’t forget to sharpen your hoe before you start and frequently as you use it.